 Some people—adults and children alike—find it nearly impossible to focus while using electronic devices.
 Providing students with printed materials gives them an opportunity to work without digital distractions.

-If you’ve never tried to type out your work for an algebra problem, please go try it now.
-I’ll wait.
+Have you ever tried to type out your work for an algebra problem?
 Unless you have lots of practice, a stylus, or special software, it can be incredibly frustrating to solve math problems or communicate mathematical ideas through word-processing or document apps.
 Trying to format an equation and solve it while learning to do both is harder than trying to do either separately.
 They’re separate skills for students to master.
-When students have printed materials they can directly write on, this barrier to learning is removed.
+When students have printed materials, we remove the potential learning barrier.

 Giving students clear feedback is one of the most important things teachers do, so getting it right is crucial.
 Just like students, educators can struggle with communicating their mathematical thinking via typing.
 Although many programs or apps come with built-in annotation tools that make it possible to comment on students’ work, they can be hard to use and can’t match the simple, precise, efficient action of jotting a quick note on a student’s work with a felt-tip pen.